GitAcc53/Old-Reddit-MultiReddit-Dashboard-Script--Need-Help/README.md

-Script for old.reddit.com to check 100 subs on the same page at the same time by changing the MultiReddit page.
+Script for old.reddit.com to check 100 subs on the same page at the same time by changing the MultiReddit page design.
 You can create a MultiReddit from the left pannel on old.reddit.com

-Gemini Pro wrote it.
+Gemini Pro wrote the script.

 I am looking for someone to fix it.